Celebrating Christmas in the Netherlands – traditions & food

-Christmas has arrived and although we are not able to celebrate it like other years (due to Covid-19), there hopefully still is some way to enjoy the Holidays with your loved ones.
-As a true Dutchie, I’d like to tell you all about our Christmas traditions in the Netherlands.
-The celebration, the food and more.
+Christmas has arrived!
+As a true Dutchie, I’d like to tell you all about our celebrating Christmas in the Netherlands.
+The Dutch traditions, the celebration, the food and more.
 I’ll tell you all about it in this article!
+Happy holidays!

 Christmas days & celebration

-Unlike most countries, the Dutch people celebrate Christmas on the 24th (Christmas eve), the 25th (first Christmas day) and the 26th (second Christmas day).
-It really varies per family how and on which day they celebrate Christmas, but both the 25th and 26th of December are national holidays.
+Unlike most countries, people are celebrating Christmas in The Netherlands on the 24th (Christmas eve), the 25th (first Christmas day) and the 26th (second Christmas day).
+It really varies per family how and on what day they celebrate Christmas, but both the 25th and 26th of December are national holidays.

 In general, Dutch people celebrate Christmas with their family.
 The ‘being together’ and the cosiness are the most important things of these festive days.
 Furthermore, we give each other presents, do some games, have a delicious dinner together and/or go for a walk with each other.